Topological Data Analysis for Unsupervised Feature Selection in Large Scale Spatial Omics Data Sets: Method Overview

-The CoSS for each gene can then be used for downstream tasks that involve comparing the spatial structure of different gene expression patterns.
-For example, SVG identification can be done by declaring all genes with a CoSS above some cutoff to be SV. \persist automatically selects a threshold for a given sample (figure \ref{persist_outline}d), but a practitioner-selected cutoff can also be used if desired.
+Once a CoSS has been computed for each gene, SVG identification can be done by declaring all genes with a CoSS above some threshold to be spatially variable.
+A threshold can be automatically selected for a given sample by looking for a point of maximum curvature in the CoSS-Rank plot, where genes are ranked by their CoSS (figure \ref{persist_outline}d), but if desired any practitioner-selected cutoff can be used.
+Indeed, this flexibility in how permissive one wishes to be about what level of spatial structure counts as `spatially variable' is one of the advantages of the continuous spatial structure score approach to SVG identification.